Emmotes/ic_spoilers/docs/stoki.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Frenzied Friends** (Guess)
-> Additively increase the Focus Points cap of Focused Strike by 10 for each Champion in the formation whose base attack cooldown is 4.0s or lower.
+> Stoki additively increases the Focus Points cap of Focused Strike by 10 for each Champion in the formation whose base attack cooldown is 4.0s or lower.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>